CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 python download_data.py --help
 ```

+>**Note:** Depending on how many subsets of the E-FWI dataset you want to
+>download, the size of the dataset can be quite large (from 100GB to 1TB);
+>downloading the full dataset can take several hours.

 ### Step 2: Generate seismic observations

 The second step consists in re-generating seismic observations from the